Getting Started with Workspace ONE Experience Management

 - Select and view playbooks to resolve the issue

-- track resolution progress
+- Track resolution progress

-- collaborate with colleagues
+- Collaborate with colleagues

-- perform root cause analysis (RCA)
+- Perform root cause analysis (RCA)

-- gather contextual information and create custom dashboards related to the incident
+- Gather contextual information and create custom dashboards related to the incident

 Guided RCA

-Figure 21: Results from the Guided RCA tool
+Figure 26: Results from the Guided RCA tool

 Within the Guided RCA results, expand any result to view devices that experienced the event.
-Click the SAMPLE EVENTS button within the result.

 To learn more about the Guided RCA tool within Experience Management, review the product documentation.

-Hub Notification Analytics
+Hub Notification analytics

 Workspace ONE Intelligent Hub is an application that delivers a consumer-simple, enterprise-secure digital workspace to employees, on any device in any location.
 One of the key capabilities of the Intelligent Hub app is a notification framework used to deliver customized corporate communications and surveys.
 Experience Management within Omnissa Intelligence includes a dashboard to track Hub Notification analytics.

-Figure 22: Hub Notification analytics within Experience Management
+Figure 28: Hub Notification analytics within Experience Management

 Check out these resources to learn more about Workspace ONE Intelligent Hub and the Notification Service: